-Qur'anic Reference to Prophecies
+Qur'anic reference to prophecies

-Is there any conclusive basis for claiming that the Bible did contain prophecies about the advent of the Prophet Muhammad?
+Is there any conclusive Qur'anic basis for claiming that the Bible did contain prophecies about the advent of Prophet Muhammad?

-The Original revelations given to prophets in the past contained a complete and clear profile of the advent of Prophet Muhammad.
-Even in its present form(s) the Bible still contains several such prophecies as will be shown in the forthcoming chapters.
-It is useful, however, to start off by documenting the above statement.
+The original revelations given to prophets in the past contained a complete and clear profile of the advent of Prophet Muhammad.
+Even in its present form(s) the Bible still contains several such prophecies as will be shown in the forthcoming pages.

+It is useful, however, to start with documenting the above statement.

-A. Describing true believers, the Qur'an states:
+a) Describing true believers, the Qur'an states:

-"Those who follow the messenger, the Prophet who can neither read nor write, whom they will find described in the Torah and the Gospel (which are with them).
+Those who follow the Messenger, the Prophet who can neither read nor write, whom they will find described in the Torah and the Gospel (which are with them).
 He will enjoin on them that which is right and forbid them that which is wrong.
-He will make lawful for them all good things and prohibit for them only the foul; and he will relieve them of the burden and the fetters that they used to wear.
-Then those who believe in him, and honor him, and help him, and follow the light which is sent down with him: they are the successful."
-(The Qur'an 7:157)
+He will make lawful for them all good things and prohibit for them only the foul; and he will relieve them of their burden and the fetters that they used to wear.
+Then those who believe in him, and honor him, and help him, and follow the light which is sent down with him: they are the successful.

-This ayah (passage) indicates that the characteristic as well as the teaching of that "Apostle, the unlettered Prophet" were mentioned in the "Torah" and the "Gospel."
+This Ayah (verse) indicates that the characteristics as well as the teachings of that "Apostle, the unlettered Prophet" were mentioned in the "Torah" and the "Gospel".

-B. Quoting Prophet Jesus (peace be upon him), the Qur'an states:
+b) Quoting the Prophet Jesus (peace be upon him), the Qur'an states:

-"And when Jesus, son of Mary said: O children of Israel: Lo!
-I am the messenger of Allah unto you, confirming that which was (revealed) before me in the Torah, and bringing good tidings of a messenger who came after me, whose name is Ahmad.
-Yet when he has come unto them with clear proofs, they say: This is mere magic."
-(The Qur'an 61:6)
+And when Jesus, son of Mary said: O children of Israel: Lo!
+I am the messenger of Allah unto you, confirming that which was (revealed) before me in the Torah, and bringing good tidings of a messenger who will come after me, whose name is praised one.
+Yet when he has come unto them with clear proofs, they say: This is mere magic. $\frac{1}{2}$ (7)

-An interesting aspect of this ayah is that it indicates that in the original revelation uttered by Prophet Jesus, even the name of the long-awaited messenger: Ahmad, which is another of Prophet Muhammad.
+An interesting aspect of this Ayah is that it indicates that in the original revelation uttered by Prophet Jesus, even the name of the long-awaited Messenger was given: Ahmed, which is another name of Prophet Muhammad.
 This issue will be further discussed later on.